pablomarin/GPT-Azure-Search-Engine/README.md

    - Tabular Data Q&A in CSV files and SQL Databases using GPT-4
    - Uses Bing Search API service for web search
    - ChatBot Interface
-   - (Coming soon) Recommends new searches based on users' history.
+   - (Coming soon) Recommends new searches based on users' history stored in CosmosDB.

 ---